nschoenberg/beebox/readme.md

 - pip3 install python-mpd2 (Also do sudo -H pip3 install python-mpd2 if you want to use launcher.sh)
 - sudo apt-get install python3-gpiozero

+# Configuration
+launcher requires an alias to change into the root directory of the script alias cdbeebox='cd /home/pi/share/beebox/'

 # Hardware
 - pi zero w